mila-iqia/blocks/docs/serialization.rst

 .. warning::

-   Due to the complexity of serializing a Python objects as large as the main loop, pickling will sometimes fail because it exceeds the default maximum recursion depth set in Python.
-Please make sure that you always have backup of your pickled main loop before resuming training.
+   Due to the complexity of serializing a Python objects as large as the main loop, (un)pickling will sometimes fail because it exceeds the default maximum recursion depth set in Python.
+Increasing the limit should fix the problem.

-The first approach used is to pickle the entire :class:`main loop
-<.MainLoop>`, effectively serializing the exact state of the model as well
+When checkpointing, Blocks pickles the entire :class:`main loop <.MainLoop>`, effectively serializing the exact state of the model as well as the training state (iteration state, extensions, etc.).
-as training.
 Techncially there are some difficulties with this approach:

 * Some Python objects cannot be pickled e.g. file handles, generators, dynamically generated classes, nested classes, etc.